Skip to main content

 With this feature enabled, you can now deploy a new Instrumentation custom resource to your AKS cluster to automatically instrument your applications without any modifications to the code.

-In the Azure portal, navigate to the Workloads section under Kubernetes resources in the left-hand menu.
-Filter by the dev namespace and click on the contoso-air deployment to view the deployment details.
+In the Azure portal, navigate to the Workloads section under Kubernetes resources in the menu.
+Filter by the dev namespace and select the contoso-air deployment to view the deployment details.

 Contoso Air deployment

-Click the Application Monitoring tab to configure AutoInstrumentation for the contoso-air application.
+Select the Application Monitoring (Preview) tab to configure AutoInstrumentation for the contoso-air application.

 Contoso Air application monitoring